adamluckydo/ontology/4_Ontology/Ontology.md

 Whether you personally should make the effort can only be a personal decision.
 Do you desire to try?
 And speaking of desire...

-## Does the Buddha hate desire?

-If you read the Four Noble Truths, it's pretty easy to draw the conclusion that desire is the root of all suffering.
-Therefore, the Buddha must think desire is bad.

-Well, turns out, the Buddha also coined a listicle called "The Four Bases of Power".
-They are:

-1. Desire
-2. Effort
-3. Focus
-4. Inquiry

-The Buddha noted these qualities specifically with respect to making progress on the path.
-Meaning: To free yourself from desire, you need desire.
-But if you look at that list again, those are qualities required to make progress in _anything_.

-So if you don't actually have the desire to follow the Buddha's path, you won't really want to put the effort in, your focus in meditation will be poor, and you won't be curious enough to investigate your experience enough to actually reach any sort of awakening.

 This is why it's important to ask...